barchstien/garden-reporter/collector/README.md

  * 0x82 64-bit I/O Sample Indicator, p144
    |---> Replace by use of 0x92 ?
          legacy Digi RF products, does this apply to SC2 ?
+ * Remote AT cmd of IS does not return RSSI...
+   Use remote AT cmd DB (Last Packet RSSI)
+   DO not use local, coz don't know from where last frame is from

 #### Questions :
  * What about TX Request ?